Optimism brings accurate perception in Iterated Prisoner's Dilemma: Proposed Model

 \subsubsection{Misjudgments}

 The metric for misjudgments is similar to the one defined in Ref~\cite{cinar2020getting}.
-There are two possible misjudgments done by cooperators: (i)~\emph{$\eta_{cd}$}: number of times when cooperator opponent is perceived as defector, (ii)~\emph{$\eta_{dc}$}: number of times when defector opponent is perceived as cooperator.
+There are two possible misjudgments made by cooperators: (i)~\emph{$\eta_{cd}$}: number of times when cooperator opponent is perceived as a defector, (ii)~\emph{$\eta_{dc}$}: number of times when defector opponent is perceived as a cooperator.
 Note that the defectors do not need to judge their opponents since they always play.